AdobeDocs/journey-optimizer.en/help/using/start/search-filter-categorize.md

 >title="Tags"
 >abstract="This field allows you to assign Adobe Experience Platform Unified Tags to your campaign.
 This allows you to easily classify them and improve search from the campaigns list."

-With Adobe Experience Platform [Unified Tags](https://experienceleague.adobe.com/docs/experience-platform/administrative-tags/overview.html), you can easily classify your Journey Optimizer journeys and campaigns to improve search from the lists.
+With Adobe Experience Platform [Unified Tags](https://experienceleague.adobe.com/docs/experience-platform/administrative-tags/overview.html), you can easily classify your Journey Optimizer objects to improve search from the lists.

 ![](../rn/assets/do-not-localize/campaigns-tag.gif)

+Adding meaningful tags to audiences in Journey Optimizer lets you later filter and search on to more easily find audiences.
+Tags can additionally be used to organize audiences in relevant, searchable folders, create personalized offers and experiences, and use in experience decision rules.

-### Add tags to an object
+### Add tags to an object {#add-tags}

 The **[!UICONTROL Tags]** field allows you to define tags for your object.
 Tags are available for the following objects: